carlosschults/100-days-of-code/log.md

 **Today's Progress**: After skipping a day, I'm back to my own project, at least for a while.
 But today was not a productive day.
 Still fighting with Travis CI.

 **Thoughts:** Documentation for these kind of tools could be a little more helpful.

+### Day 17: May 10, 2019

+**Yesterday's Progress**: This is the log for yesterday, May 10.
+So, I'm happy that after many setbacks, I finally have some progress to show.
+I've created [a throwaway project](https://github.com/carlosschults/ci-demo) in order to experiment with Travis.
+And I was able to get it working.
+Haven't tried to run the tests, but I'll probably do it today.

+**Thoughts:** It's better to code as early I can in the day, so I'm not tired.
+Will try to keep this in mind, even though somedays there's no other timeslot available other than "really late".